vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =key3: b4341b8451

 *** =instructions3
-Get count of films released in each year, ordered by count, lowest to highest.
+Get the count of films released in each year, ordered by count, lowest to highest.
 *** =solution3
 ```{sql}
 SELECT release_year, COUNT(title) AS films_released